The Kashmir Conflict-

 to topple Sheikh Abdullah where British pressure and contribution yet to be

 known.
-Kashmir was erupted.
+Kashmir erupted.
 A twenty days long general strike began.
-A
+Thousands of people were indiscriminately and arbitrarily arrested.
+Indian troops, who

 opening repeatedly fire on demonstrators.
 The National Conference sources